mdietrichstein/yolo-tiny-v1-mobile/README.md

 # Yolo for Android and iOS - Mobile Deep Learning Object Detection in Realtime

-This repository contains an implementation of the Yolo V1 Tiny objector detector for both Android and iOS.
+This repository contains an implementation of the (Tiny) Yolo V1 objector detector for both Android and iOS.

 ## Yolo?